After you have submitted

 Who approves it?

 The University’s Human Research Ethics Committee (HREC) approves human ethics applications.
-There are two HRECs currently functioning at the University of Sydney.
-Each Committee meets once every four weeks and there is therefore a meeting of the HREC each fortnight.
+There are three HRECs currently functioning at the University of Sydney.
+Each Committee meets once every four weeks.

 The University also has five subcommittees which review low risk applications.
 These are discipline-specific or divisional committees in the fields of Business, Psychology, the Conservatorium of Music, Humanities and Health.
 You do not need to assess whether your application is low risk, this will be done by the Ethics Office once you have completed the application form in IRMA.